jlleblanc/nodejs-joomla/README.md

-# Joomla module for Node.js
+# Joomla connector module for Node

 This module assumes you have an existing Joomla installation and wish to connect to it.
 The constructor takes either a path to the root of the Joomla installation, or a JavaScript object literal with the configuration details.
 When the module connects to the database, it executes the callback function you pass in.